valentinvoilean/portfolio/blog.md

 ---
 layout: page
-title: About
+title: Blog
-navigation_weight: 2
+navigation_weight: 4
-permalink: /about/
+permalink: /blog/
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)